ulivz/vitest-simply-exits-when-met-process-exit-repro/README.md

 1. `git clone https://github.com/ulivz/vitest-simply-exits-when-met-process-exit-repro`
 1. `pnpm i`
-1. Run `npm run test`, you will notice that `vitest` will not give you any logs:
+1. Run `npm run test`, you will notice that `vitest` process will exit and not give you any logs:

 ![](https://github.com/ulivz/vitest-simply-exits-when-met-process-exit-repro/blob/main/assets/vitest.png?raw=true)